gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Do_Multiturn_Dialog.md

 ```
 {% endraw %}

 In addition to a pizza type, the custom extension may require order quantity.
-If you set `response.shouldEndSession` to `false` in a [response message](/CEK/References/Custom_Extension_Message_Format.md#ResponseMessage), it can attempt to have a multi-turn dialog.
+If `response.shouldEndSession` is set to `false` in a [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage), it can attempt to have a multi-turn dialog.
 Also, you can store the original details in the `sessionAttributes` field in a key-value pair.

 If you respond as follows, you can request Clova to keep the previously sent `intent` and `PizzaType` and also request the user to provide quantity.